National parks of Wales

 The national parks of Wales (parciau cenedlaethol Cymru) are managed areas of outstanding landscape in Wales, United Kingdom where some forms of development are restricted to preserve the landscape and natural environment.
 Together, they cover 20% of the land surface of Wales and have a resident population of over 80,000 people.
 Each National Park Authority is a free-standing body within the local government framework.

-At present, Wales has three national parks: Snowdonia, created in 1951, Pembrokeshire Coast (1952) and Brecon Beacons National Park (1957), and five areas of outstanding natural beauty (AONB), which together form the Protected areas of Wales.
-One of the AONBs, the Clwydian Range and Dee Valley has been proposed to be Wales' fourth national park.
+At present, Wales has three national parks: Snowdonia (Eryri), created in 1951, Pembrokeshire Coast, created in 1952, and the Brecon Beacons (Bannau Brycheiniog), created in 1957, as well as five areas of outstanding natural beauty (AONB), which form some of the protected areas of Wales.
+One of the AONBs, the Clwydian Range and Dee Valley has been proposed to be replaced by a new national park, which would become Wales' fourth national park.

-The three National Park Authorities work in partnership as 'National Parks Wales' (NPW) which promotes their purposes and interests.
+The three national park authorities work in partnership as 'National Parks Wales' (NPW) which promotes their purposes and interests.
 NPW identifies issues of joint interest and a way of agreeing outputs.
-Information and experiences are shared by NPW between all people concerned with the three National Parks.
+Information and experiences are shared by NPW between various people concerned with the three National Parks.

-Land within these areas remains largely in private ownership; these parks are not truly national parks according to the internationally accepted standard of the IUCN but they are areas of outstanding landscape where habitation and commercial activities are restricted.
-National Parks are "national" as they are thought to be of special value to the whole nation.
+Land within these areas remains largely in private ownership; these parks are not truly national parks according to the internationally accepted standard of the IUCN but they are areas of outstanding landscape where certain types of activity are slightly more restricted.
+National Parks are "national" as they are considered to be of special value to the whole nation.

 The Environment Act 1995 notes that the National Parks of Wales have two purposes: